iamvery/docs/warmup/view.md

 </article>
 ```

-Finally, include both of these partials into `index.html`.
+Finally, include both of these partials in your `index.html` file.
 The contents of the
 file should now look like this:

 ```html